The ultimate Scottsdale itinerary will provide the best way to spend your desert vacation.

 They have an evening light and sound show called the Electric Desert from mid-May to mid-October.

 See Related: Most Beautiful Places in the World

 All are welcome in Scottsdale.
 Modify our Scottsdale itinerary to include your doggo.

-If your dog is chill, bring him to AZ 88 (7353 Scottsdale Mall) which calls itself a modern saloon serving craft cocktails and classic dishes.
+If your dog is chill, bring him to AZ 88 (7353 Scottsdale Mall), a modern saloon serving craft cocktails and classic dishes.

-You don’t have to leave your dog out of great desert hikes either.
+You don’t have to leave your dog out on great desert hikes, either.
 The McDowell Sonoran Preserve has a variety of trails to fit you and your dog.

 - Best Things to Do in Scottsdale, Arizona

 - Best Things to Do in Sedona with Kids

 - Best Day Trips from Scottsdale, Arizona